Khushil-Dave/ddf-portfolio/README.md

 </p>

     My experience/observation:
  → When I connected the switch in the both/opposite direction, I did not observe any difference.
-The circuit behaved the same, and the LED functioned normally in both cases.So,i fell like the switch simply controls the flow of current, regardless of its orientation.
+The circuit behaved the same, and the LED functioned normally in both cases.I observed that the switch simply controls the flow of current, regardless of its orientation.

       Task 1.3 – Dimmable LED Circuit
   <p align="center">